Benefits of Healthy Prepackaged Diet Meals

 If you diet for weight loss or follow a fairly limited diet or restricted nutritional regimen: Important vitamins and minerals are scattered widely across a broad range of nutritional options (i.e. foods), and if you are limiting your intake by volume or by type, you are likely limiting your intake of vitamins, minerals, and other nutrients vital to your health.

-If you eat the normal American diet: Actually, the normal American diet is not very normal, nor is it good for your health!
+If you eat the normal American diet: The normal American diet is not very normal, nor is it good for your health!
 It is, however, terribly lacking in the vitamins, minerals, enzymes, hormones, and other nutritional elements a healthy body needs.
 Additionally, if your diet does contain all of these in optimal quantities, you are probably eating way too much food - Catch 22!

 If you smoke or drink alcohol often: Smoking and excessive drinking (roughly more than two drinks a day - which is GOOD for you), depletes certain vitamins and other nutrients.